Disclaimer: Harry Potter belongs to JKR.

 He led Hermione inside the Come and Go Room, built in the form of one of his former lover's penthouse.
 While the man hadn't been anymore than a casual shag, he had been rich and had a good sense for fixing up places.
 Or rather, he would be.

 "Where are we?"
-Was the first thing his bushy-haired friend asked, and Harry gave her an awkward sort of smile.
+Was the first thing his bushy-haired friend asked, and Harry gave her an awkward smile.

 "That would be too complicated to answer at the moment," He said, plopping into the familiar couch he had once laid for hours on.
 Hermione took a hesitant seat in the loveseat across from him, and let her eyes wander through the pleasant setup.
-He barely looked past her, as it brought back too many memories that would probably never happen again.
-It was one part of the timeline that wouldn't be repeating.
+He kept his eyes only on her, as it brought back too many memories that would probably never happen again.
+It was one part of the timeline that couldn't be repeated.
+He promised that.

 "So what does this all mean?"